 Two-dimensional echocardiography with color flow and Doppler studies establishes the diagnosis and can provide important anatomic and hemodynamic information.
 Cardiac catheterization is not usually necessary unless hemodynamics must be further characterized before surgical repair (for example, to assess pulmonary vascular resistance in a patient presenting at an older age).

-Complete atrioventricular septal defect should be repaired by age 2 to 4 mo because most infants have heart failure and failure to thrive.
-Even if infants are growing well without significant symptoms, repair should be done before 6 mo to prevent development of pulmonary vascular disease, especially in infants with Down syndrome.
+Complete atrioventricular septal defect should be repaired by age 2 to 4 months because most infants have heart failure and failure to thrive.
+Even if infants are growing well without significant symptoms, repair should be done before 6 months to prevent development of pulmonary vascular disease, especially in infants with Down syndrome.

-Pulmonary artery banding may be used, particularly in premature infants or those with associated abnormalities that make complete repair higher risk.
+Pulmonary artery banding may be used as a palliative procedure to delay the timing of open heart repair, particularly in premature infants or those with associated abnormalities that make complete repair at an early age or low body weight higher risk.

-For patients with large shunts and heart failure, diuretics, digoxin, and ACE inhibitors may help to manage symptoms before surgery.
+For patients with large shunts and heart failure, diuretics, digoxin, and angiotensin-converting enzyme (ACE) inhibitors may help to manage symptoms before surgery.

 An atrioventricular (AV) septal defect may be complete, transitional, or partial; the majority of patients with the complete form have Down syndrome.